-Aminata currently works in parliament in Senegal, advocating on issues related to Gender-Based Violence (GBV).
+Aminata currently works in the Parliament in Senegal, advocating on issues related to gender-based violence (GBV).
 She used to lead a community network that focused on the protection and prevention of violence against girls, but she recently shifted to focus on issues linked to the financial and economic empowerment of women through formal and informal education.

 “In some families, children are born to be leaders.
 I think I was born this way,” she says.